eugeneboyah/Adress_book/README.md

 + modify record
 + exit

-# this is how we gonna do it
+# This is we are carring the implementation

-+ we gonna be creating functions
+## We gonna be creating functions that
-+ and displaying functions
+- Ask users to enter the name of the adress book
+- Chick if it is adviliable in the current working directory
+- if yes then we will prompt user about it and exit
+- if not then we will creatbase using the touch command
+  ## we will also do the same with displaying functions

-- we trust that we will follow the lesson learnd and include lesson cover.
+- We trust that we will follow the lesson learnd and include lesson cover.